Gartner, Inc. (NYSE:IT) Shares Sold by Wallace Advisory Group LLC

-Wallace Advisory Group LLC lessened its position in Gartner, Inc. (NYSE:IT – Free Report) by 22.4% in the third quarter, HoldingsChannel.com reports.
-The institutional investor owned 982 shares of the information technology services provider’s stock after selling 284 shares during the period.
-Wallace Advisory Group LLC’s holdings in Gartner were worth $344,000 at the end of the most recent quarter.
+Wallace Advisory Group LLC lowered its holdings in shares of Gartner, Inc. (NYSE:IT – Free Report) by 22.4% in the third quarter, HoldingsChannel.com reports.
+The fund owned 982 shares of the information technology services provider’s stock after selling 284 shares during the quarter.
+Wallace Advisory Group LLC’s holdings in Gartner were worth $344,000 at the end of the most recent reporting period.

-A number of other institutional investors have also modified their holdings of the company.
-Barclays PLC grew its holdings in Gartner by 44.1% in the second quarter.
-Barclays PLC now owns 119,750 shares of the information technology services provider’s stock valued at $41,952,000 after purchasing an additional 36,624 shares during the period.
-ST Germain D J Co.
-Inc. purchased a new stake in Gartner in the second quarter valued at approximately $510,000.
-Portside Wealth Group LLC purchased a new stake in Gartner in the second quarter valued at approximately $2,678,000.
-Strategy Asset Managers LLC grew its holdings in Gartner by 6.8% in the second quarter.
-Strategy Asset Managers LLC now owns 2,925 shares of the information technology services provider’s stock valued at $1,025,000 after purchasing an additional 186 shares during the period.
-Finally, Virginia Retirement Systems ET AL purchased a new stake in Gartner in the second quarter valued at approximately $32,120,000.
+A number of other hedge funds and other institutional investors also recently added to or reduced their stakes in the business.
+Arlington Partners LLC raised its position in shares of Gartner by 275.0% in the second quarter.
+Arlington Partners LLC now owns 75 shares of the information technology services provider’s stock valued at $26,000 after buying an additional 55 shares during the last quarter.
+Cornerstone Planning Group LLC acquired a new position in shares of Gartner in the second quarter valued at approximately $27,000.
+Resurgent Financial Advisors LLC acquired a new position in shares of Gartner in the fourth quarter valued at approximately $29,000.
+Carolinas Wealth Consulting LLC acquired a new position in shares of Gartner in the first quarter valued at approximately $39,000.
+Finally, Quarry LP raised its position in shares of Gartner by 276.9% in the first quarter.
+Quarry LP now owns 147 shares of the information technology services provider’s stock valued at $48,000 after buying an additional 108 shares during the last quarter.
 Institutional investors and hedge funds own 90.28% of the company’s stock.

 Insider Transactions at Gartner